Navid200/xDrip/docs/Nightscout/ChangeHostname.md

 ## How can I change the hostname?
 [Google Cloud Nightscout](./GoogleCloud.md) >> Can I change the hostname?

-Assuming you already have a working Nightscout following our [instructions](./GoogleCloud.md), and all you want to do is to change the hostname, this page explains how to do it.
+If you already have a working Nightscout setup following our [instructions](./GoogleCloud.md) and simply want to change the hostname, this guide explains how to do it.

+1- Create a New Subdomain in FreeDNS
-You first need to log into your FreeDNS account and choose a domain and create a new subdomain as described [here](./FreeDNS).
+Log in to your FreeDNS account, choose a domain, and create a new subdomain as described [here](./FreeDNS).
-If you have done this already and have created an alternative subdomain as well, you can skip this step.
+If you’ve already created an alternative subdomain, you can skip this step.

-Now, run "Install Nightscout phase 2" from the Google Cloud setup submenu.
+2- Run "Install Nightscout Phase 2"
+Open the Google Cloud setup submenu and select `Install Nightscout Phase 2`.

+3- Update Settings During Setup
-You will be given the option to change your API_SECRET.
-You don't have to change it.
+- You’ll be given the option to change your API_SECRET, but this is not mandatory.
-Then, you will be asked to identify the subdomain you want to use.
-Choose the one you want to switch to.
+- Next, you’ll be prompted to identify the subdomain you want to use.
+Select the new subdomain.

+4- Restart the Server
-After the setup completes, you will be asked to restart the server.
-After you do that, your Nightscout will be on your new hostname.
+After the setup completes, you’ll be asked to restart the server.
+Once restarted, your Nightscout will be accessible using the new hostname.

+5- Update Uploader and Followers
-At this point, you will need to update your uploader to use your new hostname.
-You will also need to update your followers to use the new hostname.
+Update your uploader to use the new hostname.
+Additionally, notify your followers and provide tokens to use the updated hostname.

+Note:
-Your previous hostname may remain active for a while, but eventually it will stop working.
+Your previous hostname may remain active for a while but will eventually stop working.
+Ensure all devices and users are transitioned to the new hostname promptly.